 Each of these components contributes to the application's overall goal of nurturing memory wellness for individuals experiencing cognitive impairment.
 Throughout this test plan, we will comprehensively assess each of these functions to ensure they meet the intended objectives and operate reliably under various scenarios and environmental conditions.

-3. Test Case Overview
+3. Manual Test Case Overview

 3.1 Functional Tests